WELCOME TO THE WELLS MENOPAUSE CLINIC WEBSITE

 Ideally all menopause care would be available on the NHS but sadly this is not the case for many women at present.
 GPs are under immense pressure with rising workloads and reduced staffing levels.
 Some GPs are not aware of the current evidence on the safety and benefits of HRT.
 Others are up to date on menopause management but trying to advise women during a short appointment can be challenging.
 A private consultation can give you plenty of time to discuss your symptoms and look at all your options for improving both how you are feeling now and improving your future health.

-• My aim is to spend time working out the right HRT options for you and to then get you back to your GP for ongoing NHS prescriptions and follow up if possible.
-Everything I prescribe is available on the NHS apart from testosterone which is currently not an option in some areas.
+- My aim is to spend time working out the right HRT options for you and to then get you back to your GP for ongoing NHS prescriptions and follow up if possible.
+Everything I prescribe is available on the NHS apart from testosterone, which is currently not an option in some areas, and fezolinetant (Veozah).

-• Some women may request HRT from their GP but are told it is not safe for them to start or to continue it long-term due to underlying health conditions or their family history.
-In many cases certain types of HRT can be prescribed safely.
+- Some women may request HRT from their GP but are told it is not safe for them to start or to continue it long-term due to underlying health conditions or their family history.
+This may be true for some medical conditions but for others, certain types of HRT can be prescribed safely.
 Other women may have been told to stop HRT after 5 years or once they have reached 60 but would now like to restart it.
 If indicated I can write to your GP to advise them about the current evidence on the safety of HRT in your particular case.
-For most women under the age of 60, the benefits outweigh any risks and long-term HRT can significantly reduce the risks of cardiovascular disease and osteoporosis.
+For most women under the age of 60, the benefits of taking HRT outweigh any risks.
+If started early enough (within 10 years of your last period), HRT can reduce the risk of cardiovascular disease and osteoporosis.
+It can benefit bone health at whatever age it is started.